-In addition to 483 anticipated residential units, it is anticipated that the proposed Project's 2,100 sf of commercial space sf will draw thousands of residents into the area on a permanent, or at least a daily basis.
-Using the District's current student generation rate of 0.2, 483 anticipated residential units is likely to generate at least 97 new high school students to the District.
+In addition to 335 anticipated residential units, it is anticipated that the proposed Project's 33,212 sf of office space and 1,608 sf of commercial space will draw thousands of residents into the area on a permanent, or at least a daily basis.
+Using the District's current student generation rate of 0.2, 335 anticipated residential units is likely to generate approximately 70 new high school students to the District.
 Without the anticipated increase in students from the Project, the District's student population at TIDE Academy is already expected to exceed capacity by 2023.
 The second closest District high school to the Property, Menlo Atherton High School, is currently over capacity.

-The District, therefore, specifically requests that historical, current, and future population projections for the District be addressed in the EIR.
+The District, therefore, specifically demands that historical, current, and future population projections for the District be addressed in the EIR.
 Population growth or shrinkage is a primary consideration in determining the impact that development may have on a school district, as a booming population can directly impact the District and its provision of educational services, largely because of resulting school overcrowding, while a district with declining enrollment may depend on new development to avoid school closure or program cuts.
 Overcrowding can constitute a significant impact within the meaning of CEQA.
 (See, 14 Cal.
 Code Regs. §§ 15064(e).)
 This is particularly true where the overcrowding results in unsafe conditions, decreased quality of education, the need for new bus routes, and a need for new school construction.
 The same can hold true for potential school closures or program cuts resulting from a declining population.